 How Do I Empty My Grease Trap?

-West Wales Waste have a highly qualified team with connections to licensed treatment facilities who can legally dispose of your waste once we have collected it.
+Emptying your grease trap is important to ensure that it functions correctly.
+The team at West Wales Waste is fully qualified to service and empty your grease trap.
+We have a highly qualified team with connections to licensed treatment facilities who can legally dispose of your waste once we have collected it.